One-relator hierarchies: -domains and one-relator hierarchies

-From now on, we will mostly be working with one-relator complexes $X = (\Gamma, \lambda)$.
-By Proposition \ref{one-relator_domain}, if $X$ is a one-relator complex and $p:Y\to X$ is a cyclic cover, there exists a one-relator complex $X_1\in \td(p)$.
-If $X_1$ admits a cyclic cover, we may repeat this and obtain a sequence of immersions of one-relator complexes $X_N\immerses...\immerses X_1\immerses X_0 = X$ where $X_i$ is a one-relator tree domain of a cyclic cover of $X_{i-1}$.
+By Proposition \ref{one-relator_domain}, if $X$ is a one-relator complex and $p:Y\to X$ is a cyclic cover, there exists a one-relator complex $X_1\in \zd(p)$.
+Repeating this, we obtain a sequence of immersions of one-relator complexes $X_N\immerses...\immerses X_1\immerses X_0 = X$ where $X_i$ is a one-relator $\Z$-domain of a $\Z$-cover of $X_{i-1}$ for each $i$.
 We will call this a \emph{one-relator tower}.
 Note that each immersion is a tower map in the sense of \cite{howie_81}.
-If $X_N$ does not admit any cyclic covers, we will call this a \emph{maximal} one-relator tower.
+If $X_N$ does not admit any $\Z$-covers, we will call this a \emph{maximal} one-relator tower.

-\begin{proposition} Every finite one-relator complex $X$ has a maximal one-relator tower $X_N\immerses ...\immerses X_1\immerses X_0 = X$. \end{proposition}
+\begin{proposition} Every finite one-relator complex $X = (\Gamma, \lambda)$ has a maximal one-relator tower $X_N\immerses ...\immerses X_1\immerses X_0 = X$. \end{proposition}